 Question & AnswerWhat if my landlord got an eviction order without a hearing?

 In some situations, the (LTB) can make an eviction without holding a hearing.
 This is called an order.

 Your landlord can apply for an ex parte order, without giving you any notices, if your landlord claims that any of these things happened:

-- you did not follow a Board order or settlement agreement from an earlier eviction case, and that order or agreement says that your landlord can apply to the Board without telling you
+- you did not follow an LTB order or settlement agreement from an earlier eviction case, and that order or agreement says that your landlord can apply to the LTB without telling you

 - you and your landlord agreed that you would move out

 - you gave your landlord a written saying you would move out